AOSC-Archive/p-vector/doc/12-operations.md

 *`analyze`*
 :   Analyzes potential issues for the current repository and stores them in the database.
 In addition to directly querying the database, a set of utilities can be used to build a web frontend to the database.
 See [AOSC Wiki Page on the Packages Site](https://wiki.aosc.io/developer/infrastructure/packages-site/) for more information.
 An official instance to query main AOSC repository is currently hosted at <https://packages.aosc.io>.

+*`gc [--dry-run]`*
+:   Cleans up the database and remove branches (e.g. expired and merged topics) that no longer exist on the disk, along side with listing of package files and all other information associated with these branch-components.
+The optional parameter *`--dry-run`* will cause `p-vector` to print missing branch-components without actual deletion.

 *`reset table_category`*
 :   Drops data from the database.
 :   **WARNING: This operation may render `p-vector` inoperable if used incorrectly.**